 How to drain a sink clogged with grease like a pro

 There are many different ways you can start cleaning up a sink clogged with grease, some of these ways using the very materials that’s found in your own kitchen.
 There are also stronger chemical-based cleaners available on the market that can be used instead, if you feel that homemade cleaners don’t work.
-If none of these work, you can always call Clover Services to help.
+If none of these work, you can always call Clover Contracting to help.

 Use a plunger on your drain